BobRandomNumber/ComfyUI-QoL-Pack/README.md

 -   `betterCombos.js`
 -   `workflowImage.js`

-Full credit goes to `pysssss` for creating these excellent utilities for the ComfyUI community.IN THE SOFTWARE.
+Full credit goes to `pysssss` for creating these excellent utilities for the ComfyUI community.